flexible spending account

 ineligible expenses

-You can preview a list of expenses that are generally not an eligible expense in the DCSA summary plan description or by accessing your DCSA account online.
-(Navigate to your Spending Account Dashboard, then choose How It All Works from the navigation.)
+You can preview a list of expenses that are generally considered an ineligible expense in the Dependent Care FSA summary plan description (see Plan Documents section on this page).
+For a complete list of items that may be considered qualified expenses or exclusions under the plan, access your Dependent Care FSA account online (Navigate to your Spending Account Dashboard, then choose How It All Works from the navigation.)

 Some examples of ineligible DCSA expenses include: